Flavjack/rticles/README.md

 # bookdown-doctemp

-Template for paper or these document using bookdown package.
+Template for paper or thesis document using bookdown package.